amargopastor/chartJS/README.md

 ## About

-A simple project that shows population data by region and gender in Catalonia.
+A small project that shows population data by region and gender in Catalonia.

 ## Set Up